Bronto-so/bronto-playwright/README.md

 # Bronto for Playwright

-`bronto-playwright` is an npm module that seamlessly integrates Bronto's visual testing tools with Playwright, enabling developers to easily implement and manage visual tests in their web applications.
+`@bronto.so/playwright` is an npm module that seamlessly integrates Bronto's visual testing tools with Playwright, enabling developers to easily implement and manage visual tests in their web applications.
 This integration simplifies the process of capturing and comparing visual snapshots during automated tests, helping ensure your application looks as intended on all browsers and devices.

 ## Features